 PN25 · Senate

-Commodity Futures Trading Commission, Department of Agriculture, Federal Hospital Insurance Trust Fund, Department of Labor, Department of Commerce, Department of Education, Department of Energy, Department of the Treasury, Department of Veterans Affairs, Department of State, Department of the Interior, Department of Transportation, United States International Development Finance Corporation, Executive Office of the President, Department of Health and Human Services, Department of Housing and Urban Development, Environmental Protection Agency, Office of the Director of National Intelligence, Bureau of Consumer Financial Protection, The Judiciary, Corporation for Public Broadcasting, Railroad Retirement Board, National Council on Disability
+Department of Commerce, Commodity Futures Trading Commission, Department of Agriculture, Department of Labor, Department of Education, Department of Energy, Department of the Treasury, Department of Veterans Affairs, Department of State, Department of the Interior, Department of Transportation, Department of Health and Human Services, United States International Development Finance Corporation, Executive Office of the President, Department of Housing and Urban Development, Environmental Protection Agency, Office of the Director of National Intelligence, Bureau of Consumer Financial Protection

 Brian Quintenz, of Ohio